-ObjectRecognition.
+Туре The analysis engine to use.
+Set this parameter to ObjectRecognition .
 Input (Optional) The image track to process.
 Database (Optional) The database to use for recognizing objects.
-By default,

-Media Server searches for objects from all object databases.
+By default, Media Server searches for objects from all object databases.
 Database names are case-sensitive.

 ColorAnalysis (Optional) A Boolean value that specifies whether to check the color of detected objects in order to reduce false identification.
 Set this parameter if the objects are primarily distinguished by color; for example, some flags differ from each other by color only.
 ObjectEnvironment (Optional) Some objects, such as logos, might be partially or completely transparent, meaning that their appearance changes depending on the background on which they are superimposed.
 In such cases, set this parameter to specify the type of background in target images.
 NOTE: For the ObjectEnvironment parameter to have an effect, the image of the object used for training the database must contain transparent pixels.
 Occlusion (Optional) By default, Media Server assumes that an object might be partially hidden in target images, for example by overlapping objects.
-If the object is never obscured in target images, set this parameter to entire image.

-FALSE to reduce false positives.

-Region (Optional) Search for objects in a region of the image, instead of the
+If the object is never obscured in target images, set this parameter to FALSE to reduce false positives.
+Region (Optional) Search for objects in a region of the image, instead of the entire image.
+For example: [ObjectRecognition]

-[ObjectRecognition]

-Type=ObjectRecognition

-Database=CompanyLogos
+[ObjectRecognition] Type=ObjectRecognition Database=CompanyLogos